New Way to Cook Rice Due to Arsenic Levels

 Preparing Rice so it has Less Arsenic

 Arsenic has increased in rice to levels that are too high.
 The reason for this is due to the use of pesticides and because rice is grown in areas flooded with water.
 This was not the case before, so it is something growing.
 It is similar to growing levels of mercury in the ocean.
 You can give up eating all seafood or to try to minimize the levels of mercury by eating the smaller fish that have lower levels of mercury.
-Someday all seafood will be inedible.
+Someday all seafood from the sea will be inedible.
+Farmed fish is less healthy.

 A big cause of this is pesticides that are only needed because of the wrong growing of food.
 They are used to kill pests but also kill us.
 In Russia it is illegal to use pesticides to grow foods.
 Here is an article on Huffington Post from 6 months ago telling about the new problem of high arsenic levels in rice.
 They suggest cooking the rice differently and eating different whole grains.
 It is healthier to eat different whole grains anyway.
 Yes, There Is Arsenic In Your Rice.
 Here’s What You Need To Know.
 This article says: